tjcarney89/swift-dictionaryBillOrSteve-lab-ios-0217/README.md

 There are two methods already filled out for you:

-`randomNumberFromZeroTo()` takes an `Int` as a parameter and returns a random `Int` between 0 and the parameter you passed it.
+`randomNumberFromZeroTo(_:)` takes an `Int` as a parameter and returns a random `Int` between 0 and the parameter you passed it.
 You will probably find this useful when grabbing a random fact to show to the user.

 `randomPerson()` will return a `String` with a random name: either "Bill Gates" or "Steve Jobs".
 You can use this to randomly select which person to show a fact for.